 These questions might pop up in your head from time to time:

-- How can I be sure that my team is fully armed with the necessary tools?
+- How can I be sure that my team has the necessary tools?

-- Are rules to follow to be the best in customer interaction?
+- Are there rules to follow to be the best in client interaction?

 Ready with the answers?
 Hold that thought.